Reading Can Help You Lose Weight

 Bookworms are losing more weight through reading according to studies than their non reading counterparts

 Amazon has some great work from the writer James Patterson.
 The 14th Deadly Sin is only one of many of his works.
 The best prices around the web are found right

 Join a book club to connect with people who have the same interest

 This is an activity which is usually conducted as a solitary pursuit.
 However, it is possible to make it more social.
 Some readers belong to book clubs making it easy to connect with other people similarly attracted to books.
-Though, if a book club is too much of a commitment right now or an alternative is needed, consider simply connecting with a partner instead of a group to read with.

 Duke University documents losing pounds by turning pages